 A few easy gestures help you to position your design for easier coloring.

-To enlarge the design for easier coloring of small areas you’ll use your index finger and thumb to zoom in and out.
+To enlarge the design for easier coloring of small areas pinch with your index finger and thumb to zoom in and out.

 To rotate your design you’ll use your index finger and thumb.
 Place your fingers on the screen and turn to rotate the design.

 To move the artboard around the screen, use two fingers.
 You can then move your fingers in the direction you wish to move the design.

 Learn how to share and save your designs.

 When you’re done with your design, Pigment gives you the options to share your design.